Descanonge/neba/README.md

 Each new dataset is specified by creating a subclass of a data manager object.
 Relevant attributes or methods are overridden to provide information on this dataset.
 Each *instance* of this new subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.

-Classes of data managers are made as universal as possible via a system of independent plugins (kinds of mixins) that each add specific features.
+Classes of data managers are made as universal as possible via a system of modules that each cover specific features, and whose implementation can be changed between datasets.
-One data manager can deal with multiple files data-source select via glob patterns, loaded into pandas, while another could have a remote data-store as input loaded into xarray.
+One data manager can deal with multiple source files selected via glob patterns, loaded into pandas, while another could have a remote data-store as input loaded into xarray.

 ## Documentation